Funk & Wagnalls Standard College Dictionary

 One way around this is to make each set of choices a choice and to judge each set of choices separately.
 That exactly maximizes people's happiness with the choice; we can use that as a standard to compare other methods against.

 To elect a 100-person congress with 500 people running, that's (500 choose 100) sets of choices.
 This standard method isn't practical.
 Simplifying assumptions have to be made.
 Which simplifying assumptions you make have a large effect on what sort of congress you get.
+(My current best effort is here.)

-I've seen two strategies.
+I've seen two strategies used.
 One is to allow everyone to vote for as many candidates as they want, then take those n candidates with the most votes.
 The other is to divide up the voters somehow and have each group of voters select their own representative.
 There are lots of ways to divide up voters, for example by age, location, political party, religion, race, alphabetically by last name ...

 Actually, it's easy to form a congress that is approximately representative of the voters in all respects.
 Simply choose the appropriate number of registered voters by random lottery and make them the congress.
 Is this a good idea?
 No?

 I think representatives aren't supposed to be a representative sampling.
 They're not just representing themselves, they shouldn't give to just themselves all the government's money and power.
 They're supposed to fight for the interests of the people they represent.
-This requires some very nonrepresentative qualities, such as being able to follow to multiple conversations at once in a crowded room, the ability think and argue well on your feet, the ability to read and write legalese, an interest in specifying and refining laws that people can actually live by, and a lack of a goal of making themselves rich and powerful at the expense of others.
-Given that representatives aren't just representing themselves, it helps to let them know just who they represent.
+This requires some very nonrepresentative qualities, such as:

 Orders of Magnitude

-Gravitational orbits in Java
+Gravitational orbits in Javascript

 The Hash Function Sieve